Sirolimus: Prevention of transplant rejection

 The chief advantage sirolimus has over calcineurin inhibitors is its low toxicity toward kidneys.
 Transplant patients maintained on calcineurin inhibitors long-term tend to develop impaired kidney function or even kidney failure; this can be avoided by using sirolimus instead.
-It is particularly advantageous in patients with kidney transplants for hemolytic-uremic syndrome, as this disease is likely to recur in the transplanted kidney if a calcineurin-inhibitor is used.
+It is particularly advantageous in patients with kidney transplants for hemolytic–uremic syndrome, as this disease is likely to recur in the transplanted kidney if a calcineurin-inhibitor is used.
 However, on 7 October 2008, the FDA approved safety labeling revisions for sirolimus to warn of the risk for decreased renal function associated with its use.
 In 2009, the FDA notified healthcare professionals that a clinical trial conducted by Wyeth showed an increased mortality in stable liver transplant patients after switching from a calcineurin inhibitor-based immunosuppressive regimen to sirolimus.
 A 2019 cohort study of nearly 10,000 lung transplant recipients in the US demonstrated significantly improved long-term survival using sirolimus + tacrolimus instead of mycophenolate mofetil + tacrolimus for immunosuppressive therapy starting at one year after transplant.

-Sirolimus can also be used alone, or in conjunction with a calcineurin inhibitor (such as tacrolimus), and/or mycophenolate mofetil, to provide steroid-free immunosuppression regimens.
+Sirolimus can also be used either alone or in conjunction with a calcineurin inhibitor (such as tacrolimus) or mycophenolate mofetil, or both, to provide steroid-free immunosuppression regimens.
 Impaired wound healing and thrombocytopenia are possible side effects of sirolimus; therefore, some transplant centers prefer not to use it immediately after the transplant operation, but instead administer it only after a period of weeks or months.
 Its optimal role in immunosuppression has not yet been determined, and it remains the subject of a number of ongoing clinical trials.